ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/general.rst

 New version auto check
 ~~~~~~~~~~~~~~~~~~~~~~

-When set to "auto" ExpressionEnigne will cause a message to be displayed in the
+When set to "auto" ExpressionEngine will cause a message to be displayed in the
 Control Panel when a new version of ExpressionEngine is available.
 It
 will **not** automatically download and install a new version.